Uye121/TipCalculator-master/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
-- [x] Text field that allows user to
+- [x] Text field that allows user to set tip percent manually
+- [x] Find the total per person depending on number of people
+- [x] Slider that let user control the background color
+- [x] Remember previous user background color

 ## Video Walkthrough